h3abionet/h3agwas/replication/gwascat/README.md

 OR transformed using log2 and defined if column contains information higher than 1

-### positions replication
+### exact replication by positions

 algorithm :
 * extract from gwas catalog information relative to phenotype defined previously
-* extract from gwas file (`gwas_file`) list corresponding to file found in gwas catalog and around each positoins
+* extract from gwas file (`gwas_file`) list corresponding to positions found in gwas catalog
+* merge and computed p value adjusted with bonferonni or fdr
+* result in `resultat/exact_rep` folder

 ### ld replications
 algoritm :
-* computed ld between each positions of gwas catalog and position from summary statistics
+* computed ld between each positions of gwas catalog and position from summary statistics.
-* merged
+* merged positions of summary statistics in ld with gwas catalog  and gwas catalog.
-* keep each positions where p-value < `min pvalue` and r2 < `clump_r2`
+* keep each positions where p-value < `min pvalue` and r2 < `clump_r2`.
+* for all positions in LD with one position gwas catalog, min p-value extracted from summary statistics. some specificity :
-* position of gwas catalog cannot be in dataset and will be computed distance with positions from dataset
+* position of gwas catalog cannot be in sumstat file but in genetics file and LD can be computed
-* min p-value extracted
+* One positions from sumstat can be in ld with more than one position of gwas catalog
+* result in `result/ld`

 ### clump replcation
 algoritm :
-* used clump function of  plink using min pvalue and min r2 with windows to defined clump
+* used clump function of  plink with min pvalue and `clump_r2` to defined groups of snps
-* each input of gwas catalog and summary statistics will be merge with windows
+* each input of gwas catalog and summary statistics will be merge by groups
 * keep p-value clump (min from ld)
+* result in `result/clump/`

 ### windows using kb
 algoritm :
 * around each position of gwas catalog extract around  `size_win_kb` information from positions keep min p-value
+* result in `result/wind`

 ### windows using ld

 * algoritm windows :
- * computed ld between positon  using `clump_r2`, and windows size of `size_win_kb`
+ * run clump function of plink using `clump_r2` and `size_win_kb` using summary statistics
- * defined different groups of positions contains gwas catalog position
- * defined windows using chro, min position and max position
+ * keep group of
  * extracted all positons from summary position between begin, and end used min
  * extracted min p-value by windows
+* result in `result/ldwind/wind`

-* algoritm wind extextend :
+* algoritm wind extended :
  * computed ld between positon  using `clump_r2`, and windows size of `size_win_kb`
  * defined different groups of positions
  * merged groups where two positions are in two group